 Everyone loves attractive layouts for web pages.
 Luckily, Drupal has plenty of awesome page building tools.
 You will hear tool names like Panels, Panelizer, Paragraphs, Display Suite, Page Manager, Twig, and more.
-Our Drupal team loves to take the best of them from our arsenal, combine them when needed, to achieve amazing results for our customers.
+Our Drupal development agency loves to take the best of them from our arsenal, combine them when needed, to achieve amazing results for our customers.
 But today we would like to focus on a wonderful new tool, Layout Builder, that appeared in Drupal 8.5.
 We will take a closer look at creating layouts in Drupal 8 with its help.

 Layout Builder in Drupal 8: let’s get acquainted

 The Layout Builder module has already been compared to the Panelizer, Panels, or Display Suite modules in its capacities.
 This makes sense, because according to the Layout Initiative, it is meant to become the number one tool for creating layouts in Drupal 8 core.
-The module is currently experimental but is expected to reach stability in Drupal 8.7 in the spring of 2019.
+The module is currently experimental, but is expected to reach stability in Drupal 8.7 in the spring of 2019.

 The Layout Builder lets you define the layout of any fieldable entity type (content type, user, and so on), or its individual entity.
 You just select from the predefined sections and add blocks and fields to them as you wish.